JackDca/Mailpilewiki/PasswordRecovery.md

 As a special case; the physical media where the key material itself resides should always be one of the N storage locations.
 The key material needs to be stored *somewhere*; not storing one of the recovery codes alongside it would lower M needlessly.

+The case of losing the recovery code which is stored alongside the key itself need not be taken into account when generating recovery sets, thus reducing overhead somewhat.

 #### Storage: The user's brain

 As the recovery codes will be at least as long as the original passphrase (probably much longer), this is not feasible.
 If the user could remember the recovery code, they could remember the passphrase itself.